 use st, ives scrub every night, in the afternoon apply ice in your face and the showers with cold waterposted almost 3 years ago

 1) Inside – drink lots of water and green tea, eat lots of veg, take fish oil, don’t smoke

 2) Outside – use skincare products designed for your skin-type, have regular facials, use prescription products if you need them for acne etc, always take your make-up off, use SPF every day

 3) Fake it!
 Use a good foundation in the right format and colour, smile, and if your skin still looks less-than-great, just wear amazing shoes and be ‘the girl in the amazing shoes’ rather than ‘the girls with the zits’!

 I use a gentle yogurt mask every 3 days just to get rid of dead skin.
 Sometimes i add some sugar or salt to exfoliate gently, and afterwards my skin feels amazingly smooth and soft and it also reduces the size of the pores on my nose if I leave it long enough (about 15 minutes).
-I’m all for natural ingredients, so I don’t use anything other than that and a moisturizer.posted about 2 years ago
+I’m all for natural ingredients, so I don’t use anything other than that and a moisturizer.posted almost 3 years ago

 I use bioderma and a cotton pad to take off my makeup.
 I’ve taken out nearly all of my other beauty products from my regime and now just use olive oil on my skin!
 When I get a spot I put on Origins super spot remover which works like a charm!